Warning

 - Harness - You can probably pick up a second hand harness in Ireland if you search around, but you would be just as well to look for one while you are abroad training.
 Harnesses are personal items and it is important that you get one that fits your particular body shape and is comfortable in flight.
 If you intend to buy a second hand harness, have your instructor or a senoir pilot thoroughly inspect it first.
 Like the glider, your life depends on it.

 - Parachute - If you can fly high enough to throw your reserve parachute, you are flying high enough for it to save your life.
 Except when you are on the training slopes, NEVER fly without a reserve parachute.
 Like your helmet, this is one item that you should buy NEW.
 It must be correctly sized to match your all-up flying weight (your weight + clothes + harness + glider) if it is to return you to Earth in one piece.
 There are many reserve parachutes available; some for hand gliding and some for paragliding.
 Get professional advice before you buy.
-One make that has proved its worth time and again in competition and recreational flying is the Metamorfosi Conair.
+One make that has proved its worth time and again in competition and recreational flying is the Metamorfosi Conair, now manufactured by Moyes Delta Gliders.

 - Instruments - You do not need any instruments while you are training.
 In fact, they will only distract and confuse you until you become comfortable and proficient in the air.
 You can probably pick up a second hand variometer (vario) and combined air-speed indicator / stall alarm for a reasonable price here in Ireland.
 They really only come into their own when you are flying in thermic conditions across country... which you won't be doing in your first year!
 For simple ridge-soaring flight, the best instruments are your senses!
 If you want to check out what is available on the market, try looking at the Brauniger, Flytec, Digifly, Aircotec and Garmin web sites.
 These toys tend to be expensive, new, so get the advice of another pilot as to what you should be looking for.